DS200-SP2024-Hunter/Week05-DueFeb14/README.md

 **Objective**:  Produce two maps of Pennsylvania on which you plot the location of each campus using pins or circles, as in [Section 8.5](https://inferentialthinking.com/chapters/08/5/Bike_Sharing_in_the_Bay_Area.html), where you can use size (radius) and/or color to indicate statistics about each campus.

+_The large dataset in this assignment was downloaded from the [website of Penn State's Office of Planning, Assessment, and Institutional Research](https://datadigest.psu.edu/student-enrollment/)_

 Your assignment is as follows:

 1. Download the two .csv files in this repository using the `read_table` method in Section 8.5.
 (You should try to mimic the code that creates the `trips` object in that Jupyter notebook, but make changes to the name of the object and the filenames to suit the purpose of this lab).
 Here are the two full URLs for the files: